napari/docs/docs/naps/9-multiple-canvases.md

 :::{admonition} TODO
 discuss other differences
 :::

+### Multi-View grid mode
+Grid mode is currently distinct from multi-view.
+However, the two could be merged by implementing grid-mode as a one-button activation of a preset multi view (similar to how we plan to implement ortho-view).
+This would require the following:

+- Generate and NxM grid of views based on the grid shape and stride
+- link all view `Camera`s together
+- link all view `Dims` together
+- distribute layers in the various view layerlists according to stride
+- add callbacks so that modifying stride and grid shape will redistribute layers
+- add callbacks so adding/removing/reordering layers causes Views to change accordingly.
+This can only be done if the [single layerlist alternative](#single-layerlist) is used, otherwise users will have to manually access individual layerlists.
+- potentially allow destroying all views when clicking the grid mode button again (this might break any manual modifications made by the user)
+- potentially hide all unnecessary controls, such as redundant dims, redundant layerlist, etc, which  (depending on UI implementation) might take up precious screen real estate

+It's unclear/undecided how the above should behave if at any point the user "breaks" the assumptions of the grid mode (e.g: reorders views manually, unlinks dims, then adds new layers, etc).

+While this alternative unified two code branches into a single one, the downsides for grid mode users are significant.
+With separate features, users of grid-mode who want more control can easily move to a multiview approach when needed, while retaining the one-click simplicity of grid mode.

+Additionally, differently from this NAP's proposal, the implementation described above would disallow enabling grid mode in a canvas while retaining other canvases in "normal" mode.
+Refer to [#5348](https://github.com/napari/napari/issues/5348) for extensive discussion about this.

 ### Users can open multiple napari viewers
 Using multiple napari viewers does not satisfy the core user needs for multiple views when processing or manipulating data.
 Multiple viewers also wastes system resources as viewers do not communicate or share memory, as well as wasting screen real estate by duplicating widgets unnecessarily.